 • Deploy the Project Quay registry on OpenShift Container Platform using the Project Quay Operator

-• Use advanced features supported by the Project Quay Operator
+• Use advanced features supported by Project Quay

-• Upgrade the registry by upgrading the Project Quay Operator
+• Upgrade the Project Quay registry by using the Project Quay Operator

 Project Quay Operator components

-Project Quay has a significant number of dependencies.
-These include a database, object storage, Redis, and others.
+Project Quay has many dependencies.
+These dependencies include a database, object storage, Redis, and others.
 The Project Quay Operator manages an opinionated deployment of Project Quay and its dependencies on Kubernetes.
 These dependencies are treated as components and are configured through the QuayRegistry API.

 spec: